 Does hot water cause colors to fade?

-No, water temperature is not related to color loss.
+No, water temperature is not related to color loss, so it does not matter whether you wash your clothes in cold or hot water.
+You can use any temperature to wash colors, dark or light.
 Fading typically happens as a result of the high heat and tumbling in the dryer.
 Normal wear and tear can also cause colors to fade over time.

 Hot water is, in fact, used to treat dinginess (resulting from a coating of fuzz and dirt that makes colors look less vibrant).
 Washing clothes in hot water helps to remove this buildup and brighten colors.